• Skip to primary navigation

 Over 90% of cranberries are harvested using the wet harvest method.
 These are the dried cranberries you find in juice and sauces, and these wet harvested cranberries are also found as an ingredient in processed foods.

 A wet harvest means the farmers flood the bogs and then use a machine to beat down the cranberry vines to dislodge the cranberries.
-These machines are nicknamed the eggbeater, which is exactly what they do, turning the water, catching the vines, and dislodging the cranberries, which then float to the top of the water.
+These machines are nicknamed the eggbeaters, which is exactly what they do, turning the water, catching the vines, and dislodging the cranberries, which then float to the top of the water.

 The cranberries then get rounded up and pumped onto a truck, or lifted by a conveyor, and sent to a receiving station for cleaning and grading.